Carlos Manuel Arana Osorio: Military career

 In 1964 and 1965, the Guatemalan Armed Forces began engaging in counterinsurgency actions against the MR-13 in eastern Guatemala.
 In February and March 1964, the Guatemalan Air Force began a selective bombing campaign against MR-13 bases in Izabal, which was followed by counterinsurgency sweeps in the neighboring province of Zacapa under the code-name "Operation Falcon" in September and October 1965.
 These operations were supplemented by increased U.S. military assistance.
 Beginning in 1965, the U.S. government sent Green Berets and CIA advisers to instruct the Guatemalan military in counterinsurgency (anti-guerrilla warfare).
 In addition, U.S. police and "Public Safety" advisers were dispatched to reorganize the urban security structures.

 In a clandestine operation in March 1966, a total of thirty Partido Guatemalteco del Trabajo (PGT, Guatemalan Party of Labor) associates were seized, detained, tortured, and executed by the security forces.
-When law students at the University of San Carlos used legal measures (such as habeas corpus petitions) to require the government to present the detainees at court, some of the students were "disappeared" in turn.
-These "disappearances" became notorious as one of the first major instances of mass forced disappearance in Latin American history.
+When law students at the University of San Carlos used legal measures (such as habeas corpus petitions) to require the government to present the detainees in court, some students "disappeared."
+These "disappearances" became notorious as one of the first significant instances of mass forced disappearance in Latin American history.
 The use of this tactic was augmented dramatically after the inauguration of President Julio César Méndez Montenegro, who – in a bid to placate and secure the support of the military establishment – gave it carte blanche to engage in "any means necessary" to pacify the country.

-With the explicit authorization of the Mendez administration and increased military aid from the United States, the army – accompanied by militarized police units – mounted a large pacification effort in the departments of Zacapa and Izabal in October 1966.
+With the explicit authorization of the Mendez administration and increased military aid from the United States, the army – accompanied by militarized police units – mounted an extensive pacification effort in the departments of Zacapa and Izabal in October 1966.
 This campaign, dubbed "Operation Guatemala," was put under the supervision of Colonel Carlos Arana Osorio, with guidance and training from 1,000 US Green Berets.